By William Van Zyl (First published on September 2, 2023). Edited in 2025.

 Te Kura Kaupapa Māori o Te Rito (Christchurch):

 This Māori immersion school is designed with Māori architectural principles in mind.
-The building incorporates traditional motifs and carvings, creating an environment that reflects the school’s cultural and educational values.
+The new building incorporates traditional motifs and carvings, creating an environment that reflects the school’s cultural and educational values.

 Māori school: Te Kura Kaupapa Māori o Te Rito.